High-Functioning Anxiety Looks Like Success But Feels Like Survival

 You can have your life “together” and still feel like you’re falling apart inside.
 You can be grateful and still be struggling.
 High-functioning anxiety doesn’t make you weak—it means you’ve been strong for too long without rest.

 You deserve peace that doesn’t require performance.
 You deserve a life that feels good, not just one that looks impressive.
-And you deserve to slow down—not because you’ve earned it, but because you exist.
+And you deserve to slow down—not because you’ve earned it, but simply because you exist.

 0 Comments